nrwl/nx/docs/shared/migration/migration-angularjs.md

 | | |____test.ts
 ```

+{% callout type="warning" title="Javscript vs Typescript" %}
-> You most likely have your own AngularJS project written in JavaScript as well.
+You most likely have your own AngularJS project written in JavaScript as well.
 While you’ll continue to use JavaScript through the rest of this example, we strongly recommend switching AngularJS projects to TypeScript, especially if you’re planning an upgrade to Angular.
+{% /callout %}

 ## Modifying index.html and main.ts